-VII.
 Problems of Implementation

-The BLS response to some of the commission's recommendations has been that they are very difficult to implement in real time in a monthly CPI program using mechanical rules which are straightforward to implement.
-We have some sympathy for this position, which is why we proposed that the BLS calculate a second index, published annually, that would constantly be updated and continuously revised, and which need never be final, as new information, research, etc., became available both inside the BLS and externally.
-This second index addresses many-though not all-of the BLS concerns about practicality.
-For example, the BLS correctly notes
+The BLS response to some of the Commission's recommendations has been that they are very difficult to implement in real time in a monthly CPI program using mechanical rules that are straightforward to implement.
+We have some sympathy for this position, which is why we proposed that the BLS calculate a second index, published annually, that would constantly be updated and continuously revised, and which need never be final, as new information, research, etc. became available both inside the BLS and externally.
+This second index addresses many - not all - of the BLS concerns about practicality.
+For example, the BLS correctly notes that while it is undoubtedly true that much quality change in health care has gone uncorrected in the CPI, it is difficult to quantify "what's new in surgery this month."
+But numerous